Safecast/Tilemap/README.md

 #### safemap.js

-safemap.js is the main "codebehind" for index.html, containing the majority of the scripts used by the tilemap.
+`safemap.js` is the main "codebehind" for index.html, containing the majority of the scripts used by the tilemap.
 It manages all tile content for the map, facilitates UI events, and controls asynchronous loads of other code modules.

-As with index.html, the codebase relies heavily on asynchronous loading of scripts and content.
+As with `index.html`, the codebase relies heavily on asynchronous loading of scripts and content.
 This creates a certain degree of code complexity.

 To safely handle asynchronous loads of other code modules, proxy classes are used.
 Other code should only refer to these proxy classes, and never the objects they retain which may or may not be loaded.

-To purely display a tile overlay, no script other than safemap.js is necessarily required.
+To purely display a tile overlay, no script other than `safemap.js` is necessarily required. (note: as of 2016-09-09, this will prevent user interaction unless `slideout.min.js` is also loaded)

+##### A note about maintainability and `safemap.js`

+Since its original inception, `safemap.js` has grown considerably in size.
+Unfortunately, the nature of HTTP loads and latency make organizing code by file problematic, and for performance, a lot of code has been inlined into `safemap.js` that would not be with native code development, including things such as localized strings for the UI.
+The following principles are used to mitigate these issues to some degree:

+1. Only essential code that is always loaded goes in `safemap.js`.
+Code for optional use components should be loaded asynchronously.
+2. Any code that is loaded asynchronously should have a proxy pseudo-class that manages the asynchronous load that all other code interacts with.
+This is to guarantee safety and prevent race conditions.
+3. All code in `safemap.js` should be organized into pseudo-classes.  (this is currently in-progress for older code)
+4. Pseudo-classes should be semi-independent, functional modules, which should be theoretically easily transportable to another file.
+Circular references should be avoided.
+5. References to other pseudo-classes or globals should be contained in functions at the top of each pseudo-class, which serve as a declaration to help control dependencies.
+6. The goal is to avoid a mess of top-level functions in the `window` namespace with unclear dependencies.

-safemap.js is always loaded.
+`safemap.js` is always loaded.

 #### bitstore.js

-bitstore.js was the first external script created for the tilemap.
+`bitstore.js` was the first external script created for the tilemap.
 It provides automated indexing of raster tiles, implemented in the form of myBitstore.ShouldLoadTile().
 This provides a significant performance improvement, especially at higher zoom levels, as the webserver hosting the tiles has much greater latency when a tile request is 404 than when it is present.

-bitstore.js also updates the layer's date in the UI via a callback function.
+`bitstore.js` also updates the layer's date in the UI via a callback function.

-bitstore.js was implemented as a general-purpose library, suitable for re-use elsewhere.
+`bitstore.js` was implemented as a general-purpose library, suitable for re-use elsewhere.
 Unlike the other modules, it contains no dependencies on the Google Maps API, or Safecast dataset.

-bitstore.js is always loaded.
+`bitstore.js` is always loaded.

 #### bgeigie_viewer.js

-bgeigie_viewer.js is perhaps the single most complex component.
+`bgeigie_viewer.js` is perhaps the single most complex component.
 It is responsible for the query and display of one or more bGeigie log files, and is capable of displaying a relatively large number of point features / markers on the client.
 The complexity arises from the manual marker management and data processing involved to accomplish the degree of scalability it provides.

-Despite its complexity, bgeigie_viewer.js may be useful elsewhere if modified.
+Despite its complexity, `bgeigie_viewer.js` may be useful elsewhere if modified.
 To the best of my knowledge, no other JavaScript library provides anything remotely near its scalability and performance, enabling large point feature datasets to be viewed without a dedicated GIS server.

-bgeigie_viewer.js is loaded only on-demand.
+`bgeigie_viewer.js` is loaded only on-demand.

 #### rt_viewer.js

-rt_viewer.js is currently likely the simplest component to re-use in another map, able to be instantiated and work from a single line of code.
-It displays all Safecast real-time sensors reported to it from rt.safecast.org, both online and offline, as markers on the map.  rt_viewer.js is a simplified version of beigie_viewer.js's code, rewritten to support the requirements for real-time sensors.
+`rt_viewer.js` is currently likely the simplest component to re-use in another map, able to be instantiated and work from a single line of code.
+It displays all Safecast real-time sensors reported to it from rt.safecast.org, both online and offline, as markers on the map.  `rt_viewer.js` is a simplified version of `beigie_viewer.js`'s code, rewritten to support the requirements for real-time sensors.

-rt_viewer.js replaced Google Fusion Tables, which had limited symbology that showed no contextual information about a particular sensor.  rt_viewer.js displays the dose rate as a color matching the other map symbology, and indicates online or offline status with a ring around it.
+`rt_viewer.js` replaced Google Fusion Tables, which had limited symbology that showed no contextual information about a particular sensor.  `rt_viewer.js` displays the dose rate as a color matching the other map symbology, and indicates online or offline status with a ring around it.
 It also rescales the markers at lower zoom levels such that they obscure the map (and each other) less.

 Note that due to current Safecast API limitations, there is no concept of a "metasensor" consisting of multiple individual radiation sensors.
-Because of this, rt_viewer.js has some particular handling that implicitly recognizes dual-sensor hardware.
+Because of this, `rt_viewer.js` has some particular handling that implicitly recognizes dual-sensor hardware.
 For sensors sharing the exact same lat/lon (no epsilon), the maxima is used as the value for all of them.
 When displaying an infowindow, a chart is shown for again, all sensors at that exact lat/lon.

-rt_viewer.js is always loaded.
+`rt_viewer.js` is always loaded.

 #### hud.js

-hud.js contains the query reticle, which displays the classification range and median value for a color used by a pixel in a raster map tile.
+`hud.js` contains the query reticle, which displays the classification range and median value for a color used by a pixel in a raster map tile.

-Note that any new layers added must match existing symbology, or it will need to be updated with additional lookup tables in hud_worker.js to perform this action.
+Note that any new layers added must match existing symbology, or it will need to be updated with additional lookup tables in `hud_worker.js` to perform this action.

-hud.js works by iterating through a batch of one or more URLs representing active layer(s), retrieving the tile specified by the URL from the server, and attempting to find the nearest pixel within a search radius.
+`hud.js` works by iterating through a batch of one or more URLs representing active layer(s), retrieving the tile specified by the URL from the server, and attempting to find the nearest pixel within a search radius.
 If no match is found, the next tile in the batch is attempted, and so on.
 If a match is found, the RGB colors are matched to a premade lookup table to determine the value and range, with some tolerance given as RGB color matches are often not 100%.

-hud.js is unique among the tilemap modules in that it optionally may call bitstore.js's ShouldLoadTile to improve performance.
+`hud.js` is unique among the tilemap modules in that it optionally may call `bitstore.js`'s ShouldLoadTile to improve performance.
 None of the other modules currently reference each other, or really have any external dependencies other than the Google Maps API v3 in most cases.
-In the current implementation, this is performed by retaining a function reference to bitstore.js's proxy in safemap.js.
-It also learns bad URLs, but testing showed this did not improve performance to the same degree as both learning bad URLs and using bitstore.js could.
+In the current implementation, this is performed by retaining a function reference to `bitstore.js`'s proxy in safemap.js.
+It also learns bad URLs, but testing showed this did not improve performance to the same degree as both learning bad URLs and using `bitstore.js` could.

-hud.js is loaded only on-demand.
+`hud.js` is loaded only on-demand.

+#### slideout.min.js

+`slideout.min.js` is version 0.1.12 available [here](https://github.com/Mango/slideout).
+This provides basic styles and behavior for a slideout menu, which is now integral to the core UI.

+However, as this did not work directly with the Google Maps API as intended, code and styles in `index.html` and `safemap.js` disable almost all of the events, and override many of the styles.
+It may be worth exploring removing this dependency entirely in the future.

+`slideout.min.js` is always loaded.